pmcharrison/psynet-mirror/README.md

 perceptual prior estimation to adaptive psychophysical experiments.
 Once an experiment is implemented, it can be deployed with a single terminal command, which looks after server provisioning, participant recruitment, data-quality monitoring, and participant payment.
 Researchers using PsyNet can enjoy a paradigm shift in productivity, running many high-powered variants of the same experiment in the time it would ordinarily take to run an experiment once.

-PsyNet is still heavily under development and we have not officially launched it yet.
-We plan to do so in early 2023.

 To try some real-world PsyNet experiments for yourself, visit the following repositories: